-In some data fields, data can be uploaded from a spreadsheet on your computer.
+In some data fields, you can upload data from a spreadsheet on your computer.
 In such cases, a template is available for download.
 The template includes default data (for example, the default building types) in a structured tabular format.
-This template will help you prepare your data.
-Use the template to structure your own data.
-Once you are satisfied with the table, you can add it to the data manager, and the contents will be visible.
+You can use this template to help you prepare your data.
+Use the template to structure your data.
+Once you are satisfied with the table, you can add it to the data manager, and the contents are visible.

 To access the template, complete the following steps:

 - Open the data manager.

 - Click the section in which you want to upload data.